ircv3/ircv3-specifications/extensions/metadata.md

 >
 > If the client successfully subscribes to a key, or is already subscribed to a requested key, that key MUST appear in a `RPL_METADATASUBOK` reply numeric.
 >
-> If the key's name is invalid, the server sends a `FAIL METADATA INVALID_KEY` reply to the client and continues processing keys.
+> If the key's name is invalid, the server sends a `FAIL METADATA KEY_INVALID` reply to the client and continues processing keys.
 >
 > If the client does not have permission to view a given key, the server sends a `FAIL METADATA KEY_NO_PERMISSION` reply to the client and continues processing keys.
 However, the subscription MUST still be successful, and that key MUST appear in a `RPL_METADATASUBOK` reply numeric.
 In this case, the `FAIL METADATA KEY_NO_PERMISSION` reply serves as a warning indicating that the client will not receive `METADATA` messages about this key unless it gains the necessary (implementation defined) privileges later.

 Once the server is finished processing keys, it responds with:
 * zero or more of this numeric in any order: `RPL_METADATASUBOK`,
-* zero or more of these standard reply codes: `FAIL METADATA INVALID_KEY`, `FAIL METADATA KEY_NO_PERMISSION`
+* zero or more of these standard reply codes: `FAIL METADATA KEY_INVALID`, `FAIL METADATA KEY_NO_PERMISSION`
 * and MAY respond with one `FAIL METADATA TOO_MANY_SUBS` reply.

 ### METADATA UNSUB